 Workers who are unemployed and who:

-- Either earned $14,700 in the base period (4 of last 5 completed calendar quarters before starting claim or
+- Either earned $15,600 in base period wages (4 of the last 5 completed calendar quarters before starting claim),

 How to Apply